 Nonetheless, there is a range of applications in which CO2 can be used very economically and with favourable eco-efficiency.
 These include subcritical cascade plants, but also transcritical systems, in which the temperature glide on the high pressure side can be used advantageously, or the system conditions permit subcritical operation for long periods.
 It should further be noted that the heat transfer coefficients of CO2 are considerably higher than of other refrigerants – with the potential of very low temperature differences in evaporators, condensers, and gas coolers.
 Moreover, the necessary pipe dimensions are very small, and the influence of the pressure drop is comparably low.
 In addition, when used as a secondary fluid, the energy demand for circulation pumps is extremely low.

 In the following section, a few examples of subcritical systems and resulting design criteria are described.
 An additional section provides details on transcritical applications.

 From energy and pressure level points of view, very beneficial applications can be seen for industrial and larger commercial refrigeration plants.
-For this, CO2 can be used as a secondary fluid in a cascade system and if required, in combination with a further booster stage for lower evaporating temperatures (Casacde system with CO2 for industrial applications).
+For this, CO2 can be used as a secondary fluid in a cascade system and if required, in combination with a further booster stage for lower evaporating temperatures.

 The operating conditions are always subcritical which guarantees good efficiency levels.
-In the most favourable application range (approx. -10 to -50°C), pressures are still on a level where already available components or items in development, e.g. for R410A, can be matched with acceptable effort.
+In the most favourable application range (approx. -10 to -50°C), pressures are still on a level where already available components, e.g. for R410A, can be matched with acceptable effort.